ucsb-cs32/s21/_lab/lab01.md

 -----------------------

 ### Download base code and test the executables dataProj and testDemog1
-Download the base code.
+Download the new base code.
 It can be found here:

 https://github.com/ucsb-cs32-w21/lab01-STARTER